danbalarin/web-audit/diploma-thesis/chapters/2-Existing-Solutions/4-Security.typ

 == Security

-Website security remains a critical concern in today's interconnected digital environment, where vulnerabilities can lead to significant data breaches, financial losses, and erosion of user trust.
 Conducting security audits without access to source code is essential for evaluating the resilience of web applications as perceived by external attackers.
 This approach simulates real-world attack scenarios, providing valuable insights into potential weaknesses.
 Numerous existing solutions facilitate such auditing, enabling security professionals to assess and enhance the security posture of web applications without needing internal access.